 "In every good play, there are mysteries," Peterson said.
 "Why does he do this?
 Why does he go to his grandmother?
 I think that's something that both we and the audience will discover through the play.
 His grandmother is obviously safe, but she's a really prickly person."

 "The grandson and the grandmother love each other, but they don't always get along," Peterson said.
 "They rub each other the wrong way.
 She doesn't always believe him.
-It will be like a lot of people's relationships with their grandmothers."

 This relatable aspect is key to the show, and Peterson said Herzog's conversational, plain-spoken dialogue makes the characters feel natural, whether audiences associate with Vera, the show's younger characters, or both.